Why do we pay for software AI can build for free?

 Exfiltration - how easily AI is hacked to leak data

-Security researchers showed in January 2026 that Claude Cowork could be tricked into sending all files in a folder to an attacker without the user noticing.17 This happened with the exact tool whose manufacturer, as we’ve seen, already advised against using it with sensitive files.
+Security researchers showed in January 2026 that Claude Cowork could be tricked into sending all files in a folder to an attacker without the user noticing.15 Anthropic’s own help pages advise against giving Cowork access to sensitive files.16 Their security documentation states plainly that the tool is not suitable for regulated industries.17

 Personal accounts vs business accounts

-It gets worse.
-With a personal account, Anthropic trains new versions of their models on what the employee writes (or gives access to), unless the user turns it off in account settings.18 Data is stored on servers in the US.
-The transfer happens via EU standard contractual clauses, not via the EU-US Data Privacy Framework, which Anthropic is not certified under.19 Anthropic has SOC 2 Type II, ISO 27001, and annual independent security audits, but that doesn’t help you: with a personal account you have no contractual right to see the audit reports or demand anything.
-Those certifications protect enterprise customers who have a DPA.
-Not the employee who paid with their personal card.
+With a personal account, Anthropic trains their models on what the employee writes, unless the user turns it off in account settings.18 Data is stored in the US.
+The transfer happens via EU standard contractual clauses, not via the EU-US Data Privacy Framework, which Anthropic is not certified under.19 Enterprise accounts have data processing agreements.
+Personal accounts have nothing.

 GDPR is still a law

-This is a GDPR problem.
-Not theoretical, but concrete.
-Your organisation is probably still the data controller for the customer data or business data passing through the session.
-It’s your data, your records, your customers.
-But you have no data processing agreement with the party processing it.20 You can’t audit.
-You can’t stop onward sharing.
+Your organization is probably still the data controller for the customer data passing through the session.
+It is your data, your records, your customers.
+But you have no data processing agreement with the party processing it.20 You cannot audit.
+You cannot stop onward sharing.
 And the data trains the model unless someone turned it off.
+Language models can repeat training data verbatim.
+Your trade secrets, customer details, or strategic documents can show up in answers the model gives to anyone on the planet who asks the right question.

 ISO 42001 - management system for AI